Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Introduction

-This document provides an exemplary implementation of multi-arm-multi-stage (MAMS) design with binary endpoint using rpact.
+This document provides an exemplary implementation of multi-arm-multi-stage (MAMS) design with a binary endpoint using rpact.
 Concretely, the vignette consists of considering design implementation with respect to futility bounds on treatment effect scale, sample size calculations and simulations given different treatment selection approaches.
-Further, analysis using closed testing will be performed on generic data binary and survival data.
+Furthermore, analysis using closed testing will be performed on generic binary and survival data.

-Note that since rpact itself doesn’t support landmark analysis, i.e. comparison of survival probabilities at a fixed point in time, using the Greenwoods standard error (SE) formula.
-Thus the first two analyses are based on the empirical event rates only.
+Note that rpact itself does not support landmark analysis, i.e. comparison of survival probabilities at a fixed point in time, using the Greenwoods standard error (SE) formula.
+Thus, the first two analyses are based on the empirical event rates only.
 The R packages gestate and survival are then utilized to briefly show how one could merge the packages to perform the actually intended analysis using boundaries obtained by rpact and test statistics obtained by survival probabilities and standard errors estimated using gestate and survival.

 For methodological and theoretical background, refer to “Group Sequential and Confirmatory Adaptive Designs in Clinical Trials” by Gernot Wassmer and Werner Brannath.